 7) Puffball Mushrooms

 DANGER!!
-There are extremely lethal look a likes to this mushroom, proper identification is a life or death issue.
+There are extremely lethal look a likes to this mushroom (like the death cap mushroom), proper identification is a life or death issue.
 That being said proper identification is very straight forward.
 Puffball mushrooms must be cut in half and are edible if and only if they are pure white inside!
 Pure white like a fresh mozzarella ball or a marshmallow.
 If there are any marks, discoloration, gill outlines or anything other than pure white, discard the mushroom.
 Puffball mushrooms fall into a number of genuses and grow all around the world in many climates and seasons.
 One of the best Puffballs to find in the United States is the giant puffball(Calvatia gigantea) which can grow up to 1′ diameter.
 Puffballs should be cooked and are great in soups, or fried.

 For More Information on Puffball Mushrooms CLICK HERE